empathy-mp3/AppliancesAndFurniture/README.md

 # IKEA

 Has a lot of Appliance cards that cost Bells, and a lot of bloodless Furniture cards that cost Health.
 It's recommended that you use this mod as a standalone card pack!

+Use Side Deck Selector for a Blahaj side deck!

+Recommended for use with